Weak German data blamed on seasonal factors but U.S. tariffs could bite

 “We expect production to rebound in February,” Stephen Brown of Capital Economics wrote in a note.
 “After all, unseasonably cold weather will have boosted energy output and, more generally, the business surveys paint a positive picture of underlying conditions.”

-The prospects for the German economy look rosy, with capacity utilisation at its highest level since 2008 and companies reporting full order books.
+The prospects for the German economy look rosy, with capacity utilization at its highest level since 2008 and companies reporting full order books.

 U.S. President Donald Trump’s import tariffs are one of the main risks for Germany, which last year exported more to the United States than any other country.